Emmanuel Macron's victory is a colour revolution in disguise

 Mélenchon, has taken an angry posture, he thinks that he has been robbed of his seat at the second round.

 Le Front National just entered a heavy zone of turbulence, and has a huge task to re-build the party which is now in a state of clinical death.
 Marion Maréchal Le Pen, the new young and bright star of the party just announced that she will leave, the old Jean-Marie Le Pen is screaming at those who want to rename the party, and the leadership of Marine Le Pen has been questioned after her defeat.
-Their hope of getting 15 MP’s to be able to create a parliamentary group is not yet unrealistic,but the french political system disadvantages them a lot.
+Their hope of getting 15 MPs to be able to create a parliamentary group is not yet unrealistic,but the french political system disadvantages them a lot.

 The last, but not least, is the socialist party.
 Most of the leaders said publicly that they will run under the banner of their party, but Manuels Valls, the former prime minister of Hollande, another avid, ambitious politician just announced that he will run under Macron’s party.